thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 ''''''''''''''''''''

-Conda is a package manager that handles sourcing of all dependencies in a relatively straight-forward, cross-platform manner.
-As such, installation of **pycoalescence**, and all its dependencies including boost, gdal, cmake and the relevant c++ compiler, simply requires ``conda install pycoalescence``.
-Note that conda installs the dependencies into its own environment, and as such may ignore system installs.
+Conda is a package manager that handles sourcing of all dependencies in a relatively straight-forward, cross-platform manner. **pycoalescence** is provided on conda-forge.
+Installation of the package and all dependencies including boost, gdal, cmake and the relevant c++ compiler, simply requires ``conda install -c conda-forge pycoalescence``.
+Note that conda installs the dependencies into its own environment and may ignore system installs.

 Installing via pip
 ''''''''''''''''''